genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

   microarray assays, Genestack creates an experiment and adds the assays to it.

 - **Experiment attachments** additional documents in any file format (e.g. PDF, Word, text, etc.) can be uploaded as an experiment attachment.
-See :ref:`attachments`
+We will discuss teh use of attachments below.

 Moreover, when you perform any analysis on Genestack, you can create other data